 Calendar Conversion

 Dates in pre-Modern China are given based on the lunar calendar in conjunction with dynastic years of reign.
-These resources help with converting these to the western Gregorian calendar for data input.
+In addition to some blog posts I have put together, these resources help with converting these to the western Gregorian calendar for data input.

 Chinese-Western Calendar Conversion Table